 The neural pathways that develop in your brain decide which neurochemicals pass through each synapse.
 They also determine the strength of these neurochemicals.
 When we discuss your chemical imbalances, it’s essential to understand that your neural pathways determine your neurochemistry, not the other way around.

 Often, adults and children will see their doctors, seeking help, and even medications for mental and mood disorders.
-Your doctor will write a script that will temporarily change the brain chemistry, but this is not permanent solutions to the chemical imbalances caused by the neural pathways your brain has created over the years.
+Your doctor will write a script that will temporarily change the brain chemistry, but this is not a permanent solution to the chemical imbalances caused by the neural pathways your brain has created over the years.

 Why Neurofeedback Therapy Works